Trademark Engine Logo

 Key Takeaways

-• Federal registration provides stronger legal protection than common law rights and allows use of the ® symbol.
+• Federal trademark registration gives stronger protection than common law rights alone.

-• USPTO filing fees start at $350 per class, with additional costs for multiple classes and renewals.
+• USPTO filing fees generally start at $350 per class, though additional fees may apply depending on how the application is completed.

-• Trademark protection is different from forming an LLC or registering a copyright.
+• Trademark registration is different from forming an LLC, registering a domain, or securing copyright protection.

 What is a trademark?
-A trademark is a word, phrase, symbol, design, or combination that identifies and distinguishes your business's goods or services from others.
-What's a trademark in simple terms?
-It protects your brand name, logo, or slogan, preventing confusion in the marketplace.
+A trademark is a word, phrase, symbol, design, or combination that identifies and distinguishes your business’s goods or services from those of others.
+In simple terms, it helps protect the brand elements customers associate with your business.

 Trademarks are an essential part of brand recognition.
-With a registered mark, customers can quickly identify and distinguish a business’s products or services from the rest.
+With a registered mark, customers can quickly identify and distinguish a business’s products or services in the marketplace.

 Why Trademarks Matter?

-Trademarks build trust and set your small business apart.
-What does a trademark protect & what makes it essential?
-It safeguards brand elements like names, logos, and slogans from unauthorized use.
+Trademarks build trust and help your small business stand out.
+They protect brand elements like names, logos, and slogans from unauthorized use and reduce the risk of customer confusion.

 Trademark vs Registered Trademark